HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 Notes:
 - If `'user'` is given as `UserBase`, then the parser behaviour will not be altered, it also means, that if it is given `User`, then it will still let trough the `Client`-s as well.
-- If `'channel'` is given as a channel type, then every chanenl with different type will be ignored.
+- If `'channel'` is given as a specific channel type, then every channel with different type will be ignored.
-- For using `'rdelta'` converter, you must have `deateutil` installed.
+- For using `'rdelta'` converter you must have `deateutil` installed.
-- `'rest' converter returns the unused part of the message's content, till the first linebreak if applicable.
+- `'rest'` converter returns the unused part of the message content, till the first linebreak.

-If you do not give annotations for the axtra parameters, then every of them (except the last) will be interpretered as `str` parser, meanwhile the last of them will be interpretered as a `rest` parser.
-Tho, you can use `*args`, to get as much object of the given as possible.
+If you do not give annotations for the extra parameters, then every one of them (except the last) will be interpreted as `str` parser, meanwhile the last of them will be interpreted as a `rest` parser.
+Although you can use `*args` to get as much object of the given as possible.
 If at the case of `*args` no annotation is given, then instead of `rest` parser, it will be picked up as `str`.

 ```
 @NekoBot.commands